Digestive Disorders Are Common – But Not Normal

-Digestive Disorders One of the most common issues that we see in our office is digestive disorders.
-We’ve seen GERD, ulcerative colitis, Crohn’s disease, constipation, diarrhea, gall bladder problems, irritable bowel syndrome, leaky gut, dysbiosis—we’ve seen it all.
-And like my many of my patients, I’ve had my own digestive problems.
-In fact, this is how I got as a Natural Health Care Doctor.
+Some of the most common issues that we see in our office are digestive disorders.
+We’ve seen GERD, ulcerative colitis, Crohn’s disease, constipation, diarrhea, gall bladder problems, Irritable Bowel Syndrome, leaky gut, dysbiosis—we’ve seen it all.
+And like many of my patients, I’ve had my own digestive problems.
+In fact, this is how I got started as a Natural Health Care Doctor.

-When I was 21, I went to Mexico on vacation, before starting chiropractic school.
+When I was 21, I went to Mexico on vacation before starting chiropractic school.
 While I was in Mexico I got violently ill, and was bedridden for two days.
-My ulcerative colitis had come back with a vengeance.
+It turned out that my ulcerative colitis had come back with a vengeance.

 About a month later, I still wasn’t feeling right, and started to feel pain in my lower back.
-Since I was going to chiropractic school in a couple months, I decided to see the local chiropractor to get my back adjusted.
+Since I was going to chiropractic school in a couple of months, I decided to see the local chiropractor to get my back adjusted.
 It didn’t help.
-Little did I know know, but a dysfunction of the large intestine often causes pain in the lower back and hips.
-I asked him why the adjustments weren’t helping, and he said he did not know, but that when I went to chiropractic school, they would x-ray me and give me lab tests to figure out the cause of my chronic pain.
-I took him at his word and left the office.
+Little did I know, dysfunction of the large intestine often causes pain in the lower back and hips.
+I asked him why the adjustments weren’t helping, and he said he did not know.
+He also said that when I went to chiropractic school, they would x-ray me and give me lab tests to figure out the cause of my chronic pain.
+I took his word for it and left the office.

 Over the years now and beginning with my own case, I have seen many people with digestive disorders.

-I have found that in nearly all these cases there are certain things that need to be addressed.
+I have found that in nearly all these cases there are certain issues that need to be addressed.

-These are: 1-Food Allergies.
-In all cases—yes, all cases that I’ve seen, if someone has digestive symptoms, they have some degree of food allergies.
+In all cases—yes, all cases that I’ve seen, if someone has digestive disorders, they have some degree of food allergies.
 It blows my mind that this is still a mystery to many people in the medical field.
 Just because they have not developed blood tests that are completely accurate yet for food allergies does not mean that food allergies do not exist for the vast number of patients with digestive disorders!
-We use Nutrition Response Testing and elimination diet to find, locate, and handle these food allergies for quick, effective relief.
+We use Nutrition Response Testing and blood tests to find, locate, and handle these food allergies for quick, effective relief.

 Read more about Digestive Disorders

-Overuse of antibiotics can not only cause resistance but in the end, can potentially do more harm than good.
+Antibiotics - Necessary but Overused Overuse of antibiotics can not only cause resistance but in the end, can potentially do more harm than good.
 The rates of antibiotic prescription levels are disturbing.
-Center for Disease Control Researchers found that 833 antibiotic prescriptions were prescribed...
+Center for Disease Control Researchers conducted a study...

+The Best Sources of Fiber Aren't from Added Fiber What are the best sources of fiber available?
 Have you noticed the labels of the white bread and the cereals on supermarket shelves that read “good source of fiber”?
 Now read the nutrition label – three grams.
-That’s the minimum amount that manufacturers need to pack into a product to have the words “good source...
+That’s...